Digital Maturity Framework

 Driven

-Live data is used across the organisation to shape decisions and performance.
+Live data is used across the organisation to shape performance, decisions and strategy.

 Level 1